shen92/Audio-Player-React-Native/README.md

 # React Native Audio Player

-Demo project using React Native and Expo to implement a mobile audio player.
+Mobile audio player developed with React Native.

 ## Features

-1) Load, play and pause music
+1) Load, play and pause music.
-2) Load Lyrics
+2) Load Lyrics.
-3) Automatic Lyrics-to-Audio Alignment (basically scroll down and highlight the line of lyrics as the music plays)
+3) Automatic Lyrics-to-Audio Alignment (basically scroll down and highlight the line of lyrics as the music plays).
-4) Jump to the position in the music when clicking on the lyrics, and vice versa
+4) Jump to the position in the music when clicking on the lyrics, and vice versa.
-5) Jump to previous or next track
+5) Jump to previous or next track.
-6) Enable/disable looping on a single track and whole playlist
+6) Enable/disable looping on a single track and whole playlist.

 ## Preview
 ### Start Screen